Pottery of ancient Greece: Uses and types

 Some vessels were designed as grave markers.
 Kraters marked the places of males and amphorae marked those of females.
 This helped them to survive, and is why some will depict funeral processions.
 White ground lekythoi contained the oil used as funerary offerings and appear to have been made solely with that object in mind.
 Many examples have a concealed second cup inside them to give the impression of being full of oil, as such they would have served no other useful gain.

 There was an international market for Greek pottery since the 8th century BC, which Athens and Corinth dominated down to the end of the 4th century BC.
 An idea of the extent of this trade can be gleaned from plotting the find maps of these vases outside of Greece, though this could not account for gifts or immigration.
 Only the existence of a second hand market could account for the number of panathenaics found in Etruscan tombs.
 South Italian wares came to dominate the export trade in the Western Mediterranean as Athens declined in political importance during the Hellenistic period.

+Archaeologists also note Greek pottery was used not just for daily tasks or just as art to be admired, but also to express social values, religious beliefs, and community identity.
+In many cases, these pieces of art acted as something that communicated cultural norms to people who encountered them in their everyday lives.
+Changes in ceramic styles often reflected bigger changes in the Greek world, like new trade routes or changes in city politics.
+Images on vases showing sports, festivals, and other common activities give us a glimpse into daily life and show how gender roles and proper behavior were shaped and reinforced.
+According to McNiven, Athenian painters used certain gestures, poses, and body positions to show whether someone was a citizen or an outsider, making pottery a key way to show social boundaries and identity in ancient Greece.
+Differences in pottery styles from places like Attica, Corinth, and East Greece also show how pottery helped express local community identity.